-When analysts talk about PIM they often discuss it in terms of process optimization, supply-side efficiencies, operational excellence, a single source of truth, and so on.
+When analysts talk about Product Information Management (PIM) they often discuss it in terms of process optimization, supply-side efficiencies, operational excellence, a single source of truth, and so on.
 While customer experience hovers around the edge of these discussions, typically it is not the central focus of PIM conversations.
 However, I believe that this needs to change especially as we discuss PIM as a key component of omni-channel execution that puts the customer at the center of everything.

 Like other customer-facing systems such as Service Center, POS, Order Fulfillment or Payment, information, convenience and personalization combined can create compelling and sticky customer experiences.
 Customer expectations continue to outpace retailers’ technical and operational capabilities, and attractive, consistent and useful product information found on the finest digital storefronts has become a significant component of those expectations.

 Consider the Product Detail Page on your website.
 It is all about the product (obviously!) and the management of information on the PDP such as multiple images, videos, long description, bulleted specifications, speeds-and-feeds, related items, up-sells and other compelling content designed to trigger a customer purchase are all in the sweet spot of a modern PIM system’s functionality.
 Of course, you can pull much of this information from your ERP, transform it in your private Excel or Access data stores and get it all to somehow work but the churn and inefficiency of these processes should at least get you interested in the benefits that a PIM solution can provide.